plioi/plioi.github.io/_posts/2014-01-31-fixie-xml-reports.md

 > It looks like the xUnit file format can only describe a single test assembly, while the NUnit file format supports any number of assemblies.

-I'm using the "fixie:&#8221; qualifier for built-in arguments to avoid ever conflicting with an end user's own custom arguments.
+I'm using the "fixie:" qualifier for built-in arguments to avoid ever conflicting with an end user's own custom arguments.

 Each of these commands will produce a file named TestResult.xml of the desired format, which your build server can be instructed to read and interpret.
 Here are some samples produced when running Fixie's own self-tests: [NUnit format](https://gist.github.com/plioi/8743559), [xUnit](https://gist.github.com/plioi/8743573) format.